ZhouJiaLinmumu/unigraph-schema/README.md

 This makes domains indipendant and keeps the schema clean.

 <a name="sameas"/>
-###SameAs
+### Identifiers (SameAs)

-In the domain Dataworld, we have created a type `dataworld.sameas` which contains more than **1600** properties linking data from external repositories of information to UniGraph.
+In the domain [dataworld](https://github.com/unigraph/unigraph-schema/tree/master/dataworld), we have created a type [dataworld.sameas](https://github.com/unigraph/unigraph-schema/blob/master/dataworld/sameas.json) which contains more than **1600** unique identifiers linking data from external repositories of information to UniGraph.
 Many include examples.

 ```json
         {